 River Dialogues Across Sápmi

-Written by Emalie Hayes and Alitta Sylliboy Patles
+Written by Emalie Hayes, Alitta Sylliboy Patles, and Camilla Brattland

-Our River Dialogues began under the midnight sun of Tromsø/Romsa, and then continued through Olmmáivággi/Manndalen, Álta/Alta, crossing into Kárášjohka/Karasjok, and culminated in two‑day symposium on the banks of the Deatnu/Tana River in Ohcejoht/Utsjoki, Finland.
-Supported by UiT’s SUN project and the Sharing Our Knowledge project, we wove together site visits, exhibitions, traditional salmon‑trap demonstrations, and panel discussions.
+Our River Dialogues began under the midnight sun of Tromsø/Romsa, and then continued through Olmmáivággi/Manndalen, Álta/Alta, crossing into Kárášjohka/Karasjok, and culminated in two‑day symposium on the banks of the Deatnu/Tana River in Ohcejohka/Utsjoki, Finland.
+Supported by the SUN project (led by Linneaus University, Sweden) and the Sharing Our Knowledge project (UiT, Norway), we wove together site visits, exhibitions, traditional and new salmon‑trap demonstrations, and panel discussions.

 Tromsø/Romsa: Midnight Sun & UiT Welcome

-In late June, we arrived in Tromsø/Romsa in a period of 24‑hour daylight (Figure 1) and were welcomed at Árdna, the Sámi house on UiT’s Arctic University of Norway campus (Figure 2).
+We arrived in Tromsø/Romsa in a period of 24‑hour daylight (Figure 1) and were welcomed at Árdna, the Sámi house on UiT’s Arctic University of Norway campus (Figure 2).
 The Árdna is a Sámi cultural center with symbolic value, constructed using materials from Sámi-populated areas and crafted by Sámi artisans.
 In the Árdna, we introduced ourselves and the projects or independent research we represent, while expressing the hardships that Indigenous people face in their relationship with the earth, river, and salmon, and what we can do to make a change for the future - paving the way for the River Dialogues Across Sápmi.
-In Tromsø, we met with others who joined us in for the workshop.
+In Tromsø, we met with others who joined us in the River Dialogues Across Sápmi workshop.
 Those of us on the Sharing Our Knowledge team include Camilla Brattland, who also served as the trip coordinator, Heather Smith, and Andrea Momblanch from Cranfield University.
 From Dalhousie University, Alitta Sylliboy Patles, a Mi’kmaq woman who also works at the Unama’ki Institute of Natural Resources and a graduate student, Madison Gouthro, a PhD student, and Emalie Hayes, a postdoctoral researcher, joined the trip.
-Others on the trip were the “Surviving the Unthinkable” research group, led by Gunlog Fur, Janne Lahti, and Lindsay Doran, and Zena Cumpston of the Barkandji Nation and Maddison Miller of the Dharug Nation who are independent researchers from Australia.
-Later, we met with Katri Somby, an independent researcher and a local Indigenous person from the Deatnu River, as well as a member of the Sápmi Parliament.
+Another group that joined us was the “Surviving the Unthinkable” (SUN) research group, led by Gunlog Für, Janne Lahti, and Lindsay Doran.
+Zena Cumpston of the Barkandji Nation and Maddison Miller of the Dharug Nation joined the trip as independent researchers from Australia.
+Later, we met with Katri Somby, a Sámi historian and a local Indigenous person from the Deatnu River.

-On the road to the centre for northern peoples in Manndalen, we stopped at the Markkina Market in Skibotn (the driest place in Norway) to explore its historic trade market.
-The region’s land still incorporates drying racks for fish, a nod to how dried fish once fueled Sámi trade and even supplied Swedish troops during the war.
+On the road to the Centre for Northern Peoples in Olmmáivággi/Manndalen, we stopped at the Market in Skibotn (the driest place in Norway) to explore its historic trade market.
+The region’s land still incorporates drying racks for fish, a nod to how dried codfish once fueled Sámi trade and even supplied Swedish troops during one of the historic Nordic wars.
 Language emerged as a cornerstone of identity: owning land here means belonging to fjords and mountains as much as to each other.

 We also stop along the way at Nordkjosbotn Rasteplass to take in the views of the Fjords!

-Left to right: Alitta Sylliboy Patles, Madison Gouthro, Unknown, Emalie Hayes, & Heather Smith
+Left to right: Alitta Sylliboy Patles, Madison Gouthro, Gunlog Für, Emalie Hayes, & Heather Smith

-Visiting the exhibition “Så når ikke øyet lenger” at the Centre for Northern Peoples offered an introduction to Sámi history and culture.
+Visiting the exhibition “Så når ikke øyet lenger” (“then they eye reaches no further”) at the Centre for Northern Peoples offered an introduction to Sámi history and culture (Figure 6).
 The exhibition is organized around four central themes; belief, duodji (handicraft), language, and living conditions, which together present a worldview of Sámi life, both past and present.
 Rather than focusing on chronology, the exhibit uses cultural and everyday objects to explore how traditions have been maintained, adapted, and reintroduced through projects like Bååstede, which returned Sámi objects to local communities.
 Cultural objects (some of unclear origin) revealed knowledge that transcends text.
-As curator Sajje Solbakk reminded us, “although these items are silent, they continue to speak through the traditions which they represent”.
+As curator and museum director Lisa Vangen reminded us, “although these items are silent, they continue to speak through the traditions which they represent”.

-After a lunch of reindeer stew, we walked from the exhibition centre down closer to the river where we gathered in a large wooden building, inside we saw Sámi art line the walls, and vibrant textiles lined the floors (Figure 8).
+After a lunch of reindeer stew, we walked from the exhibition centre down closer to the river where we gathered in a large wooden building, a Nisga’a Longhouse which is part of the Centre’s collection of northern Indigenous peoples’ buildings.
+Inside we saw Sámi art line the walls, and vibrant textiles lined the floors (Figure 8).

-Inside this building, we gathered in a circle to continue our river dialogues.
-Here, we heard how the Skjervaelva and other tributaries once teemed with salmon so thick you couldn’t see the bottom of the waters.
+Inside the longhouse, we gathered in a circle to continue our river dialogues.
+Here, we saw the film “The Dream About the River” by Ingeborg Solvang and heard how the nearby rivers once teemed with salmon so thick you couldn’t see the bottom of the waters.
 We also learned about the Riddu Riđđu Festivàla, which means “little storm on the coast” in Sámi language.
-This event has been held each July in the coastal community of Kåfjord in Northern Tromsø for 28 years.
+This event has been held each July in the coastal community of Gáivuotna/Kåfjord for 28 years.
 Originally focused on reinforcing pride in Sámi culture, it gained national recognition in 2009 as one of Norway’s premier cultural gatherings.
-Today it stands as one of Europe’s foremost international Indigenous festivals, showcasing Sámi and global Indigenous creativity through a rich lineup of music, film, seminars, workshops, visual arts, literature, and theater for audiences of all ages.
+Today, it stands as one of Europe’s foremost international Indigenous festivals, showcasing Sámi and global Indigenous creativity through a rich lineup of music, film, seminars, workshops, visual arts, literature, and theater for audiences of all ages.
 During our discussions, we heard the story of a woman who stood on the riverbank with an empty basket, waiting patiently for the salmon’s return.
 It reminds us of the deep connection the Sámi community maintains with their rivers, patiently awaiting the salmon’s revival.

 Alta, Norway: Rock Carvings & World Heritage Rock Art Centre